Moldovan-Paul/TravelWise/README.md

 ### Flights Section Demo

 The following video shows this section's functionality through an example of both round trip and one way flight searches.
+When the user scrolls to the bottom of the first few available results, more are loaded (infinite scrolling).